 Whitney Pet Heating Pad Key Features:

 - Attractive gray floral design

-Best Budget Pick: Paws & Pals Self Warming Pet Heating Pad
+Best Budget Pick: K&H Pet Products Self-Warming Pet Pad

-Although it won’t make your dog quite as toasty as an electric heating pad, the Paws & Pals Self Warming Pet Heating Pad contains special heat-retaining materials that capture your canine companion’s own body heat and use it to keep him warm.
-Retailing at under $13, you don’t need to have a huge budget to afford it.
+Although it won’t make your dog quite as toasty as an electric heating pad, the 2-layered, super soft K&H Pet Products Self-Warming Pet Pad has special heat-retaining materials that capture your canine companion’s own body heat and use it to keep him warm.
+Retailing at only $14, you don’t need to have a huge budget to afford it.